 These Democrat Party statists and their Leftmedia propaganda machine would have you believe that they are the “true patriots,” and only they deserve to be the arbiters of Liberty.
 To grasp their extent of their distorted view of patriotism, consider Leftists Barack Obama’s rationale for higher taxes to fund more government growth this week.
 Obama had the audacity to suggest, “This sense of responsibility – to each other and to our country – isn’t a partisan feeling.
 It’s patriotism.”

 Caveat emptor: As George Washington implored in his Farewell Address, “Guard against the impostures of pretended patriotism.”

 Liberty, as affirmed through natural law, is an abject affront to Socialists, who can claim dominion over others only if they supplant Rule of Law with their own rule.
-For such statists, the notion of serving a higher purpose than oneself is enigmatic; consequently, there is a raging ideological battle between Democratic Socialists and Patriots across our nation today.
+For such statists, the notion of serving a higher purpose than oneself is enigmatic; consequently, there is a raging ideological battle between Democrat Socialists and Patriots across our nation today.

 Our steadfast support for Liberty and limited government is diametrically opposed to the Socialist manifesto of the Democrat Party, as reframed by Franklin Delano Roosevelt in 1933, and renewed by every Democrat president since.